abzico/vperserv-loadteststats/README.md

 **NodeJS** => Node 8.10.0,  express 4.15.4, and pg 7.4.1
 **Go** => Go 1.10.3, jackc/pgx (39bbc98), gorilla/mux (cb46983), valyala/fastjson (c58febb), valyala/quicktemplate (a91e094)

+There are 2 categories of tests.

+## VerySmall - for empty result returned

+See in directory `VerySmall` inside you will see results in each sub-directories categorized according to number of concurrent number.
-There are 3 sets of loadtests done for both NodeJS, and Go server as follows
+There are 7 sets of loadtests done for both NodeJS, and Go server testing against 76-bytes response, and 683481-bytes response as follows

+> As testings are conducted from China mainland.
+It can be unstable that could significantly differ results especially in terms of total requests served as you could.

 1. Concurrent connection (C)=1, Test timelimit in seconds (T)=60s, Limit number of request (R)=1000000
 2. C=10, T=60, R=1000000